 This joinery in this table was featured in an article I wrote called Tricky Tenons, which was published in the June/July 2011 issue of Canadian Woodworking Magazine.

 Various copies in Ash, Bubinga, Black Cherry and Black Walnut.

 40″ diameter x 17″ high.

 “Triple-Mix” wipe-on finish, which is composed of equal parts Tung Oil, Waterlox and Paint Thinner.

-The Ash table resides in our home on Vancouver Island, the Bubinga table resides at a clients home on the Sunshine Coast, the Cherry table resides at our cottage in Muskoka and the Black Walnut table resides in my son’s home in Kamloops once I finish it.
+The Ash table resides in our home on Vancouver Island, the Bubinga table resides at a client’s home on the Sunshine Coast, the Cherry table resides at our cottage in Muskoka and the Black Walnut table resides in my son’s home in Kamloops, BC.